Help a teen suffering from substance abuse by donating toward a white water rafting wilderness trip this summer!

-Summer is almost here, and with it our students at Teen and Family Services (TAFS) are presented with a unique challenge.
+Summer is almost here, and with it our students at Teen and Family Services (TAFS) are presented with unique challenge.
 Remaining sober when new to recovery is difficult in the crazy hazy days of summer.
 There is too much free time combined with a lack of supervision as a result of working parents, it can be very difficult to stay on the road to recovery.
-For the last seventeen years, TAFS has provided an opportunity for our students to spend seven summer days in Colorado, rafting, hiking and finding fellowship with their peers.
+For the last seventeen years, TAFS has provided an opportunity for our students to spend seven summer days rafting, hiking and finding fellowship with their peers.
 All of this allows them to develop new skills and draw on the support of other recovering teens.

 The experience gives them a real shot toward recovery, as they make new friends, let their phone batteries die and focus on their spiritual growth.